 Where to get herbs

 Herbs work best when paired up with other herbs of similar constitution.
-I get all my herbs from my local natural food market, which carries product from a great certified organic loose leaf company.
+I get all my herbs from my local natural food market, which carries products from a great certified organic loose leaf company.
 I buy loose leaf herbs and make my own infusion variety depending on what my body needs.

 I also suggest drinking this tea in the few days leading up to your period and throughout your period for as long as you have symptoms.